 Because EPOS staff management is fundamentally about permissions, and determining the hierarchy of who can view what.

 Most systems have a log of who worked which day; and often there’s a clock-in clock-out option available so you can log who worked which times without dispute.
 There’s often limited features around the staff rota and calendar in better systems, but if you want things like “rota swapping”, you’d need HR software such as Deputy.

 Most systems will also have basic differentiation around permissions right down to some free software.
 In particular, you can limit what staff members can access your reporting set-up, including financial data.
 Multi-store systems are generally on the more complex end for obvious reasons; but expect a greater level of difference between the reporting screens here (usually accessible via online login) and the front-of-house, which will be downloadable apps for your tablet-based tills.

-Function 5: E-commerce and Marketing
+Chapter 5: E-commerce and Marketing

 If you have an e-commerce store, you’ll need an e-commerce platform.
 You can think of this as a software which is as broad as EPOS in its scope, but is for online rather than in-store.

 Some software, such as airpos, or Vend, have their own e-commerce options.
 Usually these are available for a price.
 Alternatively, you can sometimes integrate your stock and reporting functions across another e-commerce platform, which you’d buy separately.

 There’s a discrete set of software which we’d usually use for marketing.
 That’s email marketing software, such as MailChimp.
 Most POS software gives you the option to send customers their receipts, and you can integrate this with your outgoing emails to customers.